Skeletonxf/r-ainbow-flags/readme.markdown

 	   padding-right: 3px;
 	}

-Acknowledgments
+Original Acknowledgments
 ---------------

 Custom text was initially implemented by reddit user kkress, and the blended flags were conceived and designed by WTFcannuck.
 RES NightMode optimizations were added by nekosune.
 Thanks so much to you all!

-If you have any questions or issues, message joeycastillo on reddit.
+If you have any questions or issues about the origional version of this fork, message joeycastillo on reddit.
+For questions or issues about this forked version message skeletonxf on reddit.